taz77/otrs-freshdesk-migration/README.md

 This script modifies the OTRS database!
 Do not run this against your production/inuse OTRS database!
 Make a copy of the database to run this against.

-Freshdesk limits the number of API calls to 1000 per hour.
+Freshdesk limits the number of API calls based on your account type ([click here](http://developer.freshdesk.com/api/#ratelimit)).
 To complicate this process, Freshdesk API doesn't accomodate multiple actions in a single call.
 Example: an OTRS ticket with 5 email responses will take 6 API calls to fully populate in Freshdesk: one call to create the initial ticket and 5 more calls for the responses.
 So in order to complete a migration this scrip may have to run many times.
 In order to do this this script will add fields into the database for tracking of the migration process.

 ### How this works ###